SFPC/sfpc.github.io/content/faq.md

 <dd>Anyone who is excited by our mission statement and wants to transform their ideas into projects.
 We are hoping to get somewhere between 10~15 students.
 We are looking for students who will make full time commitment for the period of session. </dd>
 <dl>
 <dt>How can I apply?</dt>
 <dd>Please check our calls for students in the 'Participate' section of this website.
 All open calls to upcoming sessions of the school will be listed there.
-If there are no open calls at the present moment, we will also continue to accept applications on a rolling basis <a href="https://docs.google.com/forms/d/13HfY4UVZbA7NOwcF24EZ009Wfvl4M_OKGVcn8C5CJtY/viewform">here</a>.
 You can also sign up at our mailing list to get the latest news.</dd>
 <dl>
 <dt>Is there tuition to attend the school?</dt>
 <dd> Yes, there is a fixed-rate tuition which is based on the cost of running the program and varies by semester.